phpmetrics/PhpMetrics/doc/contributing.md

 ### Usage

+Git must configure a GPG key on your Github account to verify commits.

 These commands will create phar, debian and binary release, then run all tests and push new release to Github :